isomerpages/moe-acspri/_for-students/School Rules.md

 6\.
 The student is not allowed to use his mobile phone/smartwatch to take photos or video within the school premises.
 Gaming and surfing the internet are not allowed.

 7\.
 Students who fail to abide by the rules will have their mobile phones (including SIM card) /smartwatches confiscated.
-Confiscated mobile phones/smartwatches can only be collected by student’s parents.
+Confiscated mobile phones/smartwatches can only be collected by the students' parents.

 8\.
 The school has the right to access the content of the mobile phone/smartwatch in the presence of the student if the school suspects that he has misused his mobile phone/smartwatch.